A formal algebraic approach for the quantitative modeling of connectors in architectures: The Weighted Algebra of Interactions

-where $p\in P$, `` $\oplus$'' is the weighted union operator and `` $\otimes$'' is the weighted synchronization operator that binds stronger than `` $\oplus$''. \end{defin} Without abusing notation, we used for simplicity the same symbols for weighted union (resp. weighted synchronization) operator and the first (resp. second) operation of semiring $K$.
-Moreover, it should be clear that ``$0$'' and ``$1$'' occurring in the syntax of the $wAI(P)$ are distinct from the respective elements $\hat{0}$ and $\hat{1}$ in semiring $K$.
-Indeed, the former serve to encode the weight on a specific $\gamma\in \Gamma(P)$, as presented in Definition \ref{sem-wAI(P)} below, while the latter correspond to the neutral elements of the operations ``$\oplus$'' and ``$\otimes$'' in $K$, respectively.
-We call $z$ a $wAI(P)$ component over $P$ and $K$.
-Whenever the latter are understood we simply refer to $z$ as a $wAI(P)$ component.
-Moreover, $z$ is called a $wAI(P)$ monomial iff it does not involve any weighted union operator.
-The semantics of a $wAI(P)$ component $z$ over the set of ports $P$ and the semiring $K$ is defined by the function $\left\| \cdot \right\|: \Gamma(P) \to K$.
+where $p\in P$, `` $\oplus$'' is the weighted union operator and `` $\otimes$'' is the weighted synchronization operator that binds stronger than `` $\oplus$''. \end{defin} It should be clear that ``$0$'' and ``$1$'' occurring in the syntax of the $wAI(P)$ are distinct from the respective elements $\hat{0}$ and $\hat{1}$ in semiring $K$.
+Indeed, the former serve to encode the weight on a specific $\gamma\in \Gamma(P)$, as presented in Definition \ref{sem-wAI(P)} below, while the latter correspond to the neutral elements of the operations ``$+$'' and ``$\cdot$'' in $K$, respectively.
+We call $z$ a $wAI(P)$ element over $P$ and $K$.
+Whenever the latter are understood we simply refer to $z$ as a $wAI(P)$ element.
+The semantics of a $wAI(P)$ element $z$ over the set of ports $P$ and the semiring $K$ is defined by the function $\left\| \cdot \right\|: \Gamma(P) \to K$.
 Therefore, we represent the semantics of $z$ as polynomials $\left\|z\right\| \in K\left\langle \Gamma(P)\right\rangle $.
+Hence, given an interactions set $\gamma \in \Gamma(P)$, we can derive the weight of implementing $\gamma$ in a given architecture.
+Note that for different instantiations of the semiring $K$, the resulting weight is interpreted as a particular quantitative property.
+For example, if we are interested in ensuring a sufficient level of trustworthiness, then we opt for the interactions with the maximal probability to be executed.
+Hence, we may choose to work in the Viterbi semiring in order to address this issue.
+On the contrary, if the weights range over $\mathbb{R}_{\mathrm{min}} $, then we may be interested in the minimal cost, where the cost may refer to the energy consumption of implementing the communications.
+In such a setting, the derived weight returns the minimal cost of the interactions that could improve the efficiency of the architecture.